-Congress not qualified to comment on Modi’s govt’s successful economic policies: BJP
+Congress not qualified to comment on Modi govt’s successful economic policies: BJP

 "The NDA government has initiated wide-ranging measures to kickstart the investment cycle and boost economic growth while maintaining fiscal discipline," Rao said.

-The planning of Rs 100 lakh crores of investment in public infrastructure, lowering of corporate taxes announced a few months ago, restructuring and recapitalisation of banks, increased allocations to agriculture and rural development, lowering of personal income taxes to put more money in people's hands to give a boost to consumer spending are some of the policy initiatives with far reaching positive implications for the economy, he added.
+The planning of Rs 100 lakh crores of investment in public infrastructure, lowering of corporate taxes announced a few months ago, restructuring and recapitalisation of banks, increased allocations to agriculture and rural development, lowering of personal income taxes to put more money in people's hands to give a boost to consumer spending are some of the policy initiatives with far-reaching positive implications for the economy, he added.

-The Congress-led UPA government was known for fiscal profligacy and consequential double digit inflation, Rao said.
+The Congress-led UPA government was known for fiscal profligacy and consequential double-digit inflation, Rao said.

 Totally disappointed says KCR on Union Budget 2020

-The BJP spokesperson said the 2020-21 budget focuses on the small and medium enterprises sector and its punitive steps against cheap, low-quality imports of goods would give strong impetus to the employment in the organised manufacturing sector of the economy.
+The BJP spokesperson said the 2020-21 budget focuses on the small and medium enterprises sector and its punitive steps against cheap, low-quality imports of goods would give a strong impetus to the employment in the organised manufacturing sector of the economy.

-The Congress had slammed the Union Budget presented by finance minister Nirmala Sitharaman on Saturday as "insipid" and said it failed to address challenges like unemployment and economic slowdown.
+The Congress had slammed the Union Budget presented by Finance Minister Nirmala Sitharaman on Saturday as "insipid" and said it failed to address challenges like unemployment and economic slowdown.